silshack/inls161fall2016/_posts/2016-08-29-clients-servers.md

 download the source code, compile it yourself, and run it on any system you like.
 Below is a family tree of all existing GNU/Linux distributions.
-Have a look to see if you can find Ubuntu, the system that we are most likely using on our CodeAnywhere Dev Boxes.
+Have a look to see if you can find Ubuntu, the system that we are most likely using on our Cloud9 Dev Boxes.

 Operating systems are complex, as is their history, and I am afraid that I cannot do justice to it here.
-This history (and a general history of personal computing) is best told in a long essay by science-fiction author, Neal Stephenson.{% sidenote '' 'Stephenson, N. (1999).
+This history (and a general history of personal computing) is best told in a long essay by science-fiction author, Neal Stephenson.{% sidenote '' '**Recommended Reading:** Stephenson, N. (1999).
 [In the beginning was the command line](http://www.cryptonomicon.com/beginning.html).' %}

 Read that piece at some point, if you have a chance.
 It's fascinating, exceedingly well-written, and a reasonably easy read.